 How is gangrene diagnosed?

-- Blood work to check for infection.
+- Blood tests to check for infection.

 Management and Treatment

-The goals of gangrene treatment are to:
+The goals of treatment are to:

-- Remove dead or infected tissue.
+- Remove dead or infected tissue from your body.

 - Prevent or treat infection to keep gangrene from spreading.